The conjugacy problem for UPG elements of $Out(F_n)$: -algorithms

-Some of our invariants are elements of $\cC(\f)$ and so fit nicely into Gersten's theorem.
-We will extend Gertsen's theorem so that it applies to all our invariants.
+Some of our invariants are elements of $\cC(\f)$ and so fit nicely into the setting of Gersten's theorem.
+We will extend Gersten's theorem so that it applies to all our invariants.
 These invariants are best described in terms of {\it iterated sets} of elements of $\cC(\f)$, or more generally in terms of sets with finite-to-one maps to iterated sets.
-Roughly, an iterated set in a set $\catA$ is a finite set consisting of elements of $\catA$ and previously produced iterated sets.
-The sets may be ordered or not.
+Roughly, an iterated set in a $G$-set $\catA$ is a finite set consisting of elements of $\catA$ and previously produced iterated sets.
+The set may be ordered or not.
+We commonly take $\catA$ to be $\cC(\f)$.

-We will describe in Section~\ref{s:iterated sets} a rather formal setting for starting with a $G$-set $\catA$ and producing the $G$-set $\cat(\catA)$ of iterated sets.
 There are two main results.
-The first, Proposition~\ref{p:enhanced 1}, promotes \MW-algorithms for ordered sets in $\catA$ to \MW-algorithms for $\cat (\catA)$.
-More specifically, it states that if the $G$-action on finite ordered sets in $\catA$ satisfies \MW\ then so does the $G$-action on $\cat(\catA)$.
-The second, Lemma~\ref{l:hat MW}, is a method for enlarging the set $\catA$.
+The first, Proposition~\ref{p:enhanced 1}, promotes \MW-algorithms for finite ordered sets in $\catA$ to \MW-algorithms for the set $\ecat(\catA)$ (of equivalence classes) of iterated sets in $\catA$.
+More specifically, it states that if the $G$-action on finite ordered subsets of $\catA$ satisfies property \MW\ then so does the $G$-action on $\ecat(\catA)$.
+The second, Corollary~\ref{cor:hat MW}, is a method for enlarging $\catA$.

-After reviewing our invariants in Section~\ref{s:review of the invariants} and defining the algebraic invariants in Section~\ref{s:algebraic invariants}, we apply our generalized Gersten's algorithm to obtain a reduction of the conjugacy problem for $\upgn$ in $\Out(\f)$ in Proposition~\ref{p:reduction1}.
+After reviewing our invariants in Section~\ref{s:review of the invariants} and defining the algebraic invariants in Section~\ref{s:algebraic invariants}, we apply our generalized Gersten's algorithm to obtain a reduction of the conjugacy problem for $\upgn$ in $\Out(\f)$ to Proposition~\ref{p:conjugacy in X} in Lemma~\ref{l:reduction}.